Interval Scheduling Games with Color-Based Concurrent Jobs

-\begin{theorem} Computing the socially optimal solution is NP-hard, already for the class $\G_{single}$. \end{theorem} \begin{proof} The proof is by a simple reduction from the $0-1$ Knapsack problem.
-Note that in our reduction $|S_i|=1$ for all $1 \le i \le c$.
+\begin{theorem} Computing a socially optimal solution is weakly NP-hard, already for the class $\G_{single}$. \end{theorem} \begin{proof} The proof is by a simple reduction from the $0-1$ Knapsack problem.
+Note that in our reduction $|J_i|=1$ for all $1 \le i \le c$.

 An instance of the knapsack problem is given by a set of $c$ items each associated with a weight $p_i$ and a value $w_i$.
 A subset of these items should be placed in a knapsack with capacity $T$ such that the total value of the packed items is maximal.